0xEljh/edh-telegram-bot/README.md

 - `/game` - Start recording a new game
 - `/history` - View game history
 - `/pod` - Create or manage pods
+- `/leaderboard` - View pod leaderboard with stats and rankings

 ## Installation